NickSeagull/ghcjs-signal/README.md

 ## Haskell Usage Patterns

 Haskell depends on `IO` to manage side effects, where Elm's runtime generally manages them for you.
-`purescript-signal` provides the `Signal.runSignal` function for running effectful signals.
+`ramus` provides the `Signal.runSignal` function for running effectful signals.

 ```haskell
 module Main where